saviornt/PQEMS/README.md

 ### Prerequisites

-This project requires **WSL2** (Windows Subsystem for Linux 2.0) to run Linux-based packages, tpm2-tss and the NVIDIA CUDA Tookkit.
+This project requires the NVIDIA CUDA Tookkit and **WSL2** (Windows Subsystem for Linux 2.0) to run Linux-based packages and to build tpm2-tss.

 ### Steps to Install CUDA Toolkit